Alexander Wennberg

-Alexander Wennberg (born 22 September 1994) is a Swedish professional ice hockey player and alternate captain for the San Jose Sharks of the National Hockey League (NHL).
+Alexander Wennberg (born 22 September 1994) is a Swedish professional ice hockey player who is a centre and alternate captain for the San Jose Sharks of the National Hockey League (NHL).
 He previously played for the Columbus Blue Jackets, Florida Panthers, Seattle Kraken, and New York Rangers.
-He was drafted by the Blue Jackets in the first round, 14th overall, of the 2013 NHL Entry Draft.
+He was drafted by the Blue Jackets in the first round, 14th overall, of the 2013 NHL entry draft.
 Before joining the NHL, Wennberg played professionally in the Swedish Hockey League (SHL).

 Playing career

 Amateur

 For the 2010–11 season, Wennberg joined the Djurgårdens IF under-18 team, scoring 11 goals and 23 assists.
 The next year, he moved up to the organization's under-20 team and also represented Sweden at the 2011 U19 World Junior A Challenge and 2012 U18 World Junior Championship tournaments.
 He also spent time with Djurgårdens IF's Elitserien senior team but did not appear in any games.

-Wennberg was ranked fifth out of all 2013 NHL Entry Draft eligible European skaters and was ultimately selected 14th overall by the Columbus Blue Jackets at the 2013 NHL Entry Draft.
+Wennberg was ranked fifth out of all 2013 NHL entry draft eligible European skaters and was ultimately selected 14th overall by the Columbus Blue Jackets at the 2013 NHL entry draft.
 In May 2014, he signed a three-year, entry-level contract with the Blue Jackets.
 Upon joining the Blue Jackets, Wennberg was given the jersey number 41 which he switched in his second season.